nww/nightnight/README.md

 #### J. Paul Neeley

 J. Paul Neeley is an American Designer and Researcher based in London.
 He has a background in Service Design, Speculative Design, Design Research, and Strategy.
-J. Paul enjoys exploring the social, cultural, economic, and ethical implications of emerging technologies, designing speculative futures that help organizations reframe their understanding of the current state, and find new opportunities moving forward.
+J. Paul enjoys exploring the social, cultural, economic, and ethical implications of emerging technologies, designing speculative futures to help organizations reframe their understanding of the current state, and find new opportunities moving forward.
 Recent projects have focused on happiness, healthcare, AI, self quantification, future mobility, synthetic biology, and issues of complexity and computational irreducibility in design and business.

 Other projects: Creative AI @ http://yossarian.co, Happiness Optimization @ http://mmsz.co, and New Kind of Design @ http://nkd.is